Full Service Architecture

 For developers who need expert eyes

 I review drawings, identify coordination gaps, and flag risk before it costs you time or money.
-Pre-construction risk audits, third party plan reviews, and construction phase oversight.
+Pre-construction risk audits, third party plan reviews, feasibility & due diligence.
 I've been on the development side.
 I know how decisions get made, where projects drift, and what it costs when nobody catches it early.
 I'm the person who catches it early.

 Explore consulting servicesSelected Work